How to Keep the Best Property Management Virtual Assistants Long Term

 Virtual assistant performance reviews should also include regular check-ins and adjustments to their job description.

 It's crucial for companies to remember that VAs will only be motivated by KPI reviews if expectations can be clearly defined in advance and their work is performed up to those standards.
 Remote assistants are typically very good at what they do, so it's up to managers to set clear goals and describe the types of performance reviews they expect to see along the way.

 Ask for Feedback

 As with many things involving virtual assistants, giving them some input about their job description or tasks can help them feel more engaged and motivated.
-Even though they are independent contractors, virtual assistants work hard and aren't just numbers on a spreadsheet or someone you chat with on Slack; they're human beings that want to be treated like valued members of your team!
+Even though they are independent contractors, virtual assistants work hard and aren't just numbers on a spreadsheet or someone you chat with on Slack; they're real people that want to be treated like valued members of your team!

 Bring Them In for Training or a Holiday Party

-While this can depend on where your VA lives and works in their remote location, it's an excellent way to help them feel like part of the team!
+While this can depend on where your VA lives and works in their remote location, an in-person event is an excellent way to help them feel like part of the team!
 Once a year, consider flying your best virtual assistants in for some type of training, feedback session, or company holiday party.
 If travel isn't an option, consider inviting them to join a company party virtually.

-Treat Property Management Virtual Assistants Like Part of the Team
+Your Property Management Virtual Assistants Are Part of the Team

 Learn more about how a virtual assistant can make your business more profitable!
 Download the free "From Chaos to Clarity: A Virtual Assistant Impact Case Study."